-As noted above from a literal reading of the DTSA language, a trade secret may consist of any information if the owner of the trade secret has taken reasonable measures under the circumstances to keep the information secret, and the information derives economic value from not being generally known to, and not being readily ascertainable through proper means by, others in competition with the trade secret holder.
+As noted above from a literal reading of the DTSA language a trade secret may consist of any information, if the owner of the trade secret has taken reasonable measures under the circumstances to keep the information secret, and the information derives economic value from not being generally known to, and not being readily ascertainable through proper means by, others in competition with the trade secret holder.

 Hence, customer lists, know-how, and importantly, user-facing software components, including features, functions, architecture, design, workflows, and processes, could constitute trade secrets.
-Additionally, a trade secret could consist of combinations of characteristics and components, even if some or all of those components are individually in the public domain.
+Additionally, combinations of characteristics and components, even if some or all of those components are individually in the public domain.